hojimat/oldhomepage/blog/_posts/2018-3-27-factoranalysis.md

 ## Conclusion

 I find this discovery extremely enlightening and useful.
 Hope you will too.
-To read about my other projects please see my other blog entries. **To hire me, please visit the Collaborate tab or [click here](/collaborate).**
+To read about my other projects please see my other blog entries.